by-student-2017/lammps_education_reaxff_win/potentials/README.txt

 Acknowledgments
   ffield_V_Mo_Te_Bi (ffield.reax.2008X2.CHONSSiPtZrNiAuVBiTiMoTeNb) was kindly provided as a CC0 or MIT license by Professor William A. Goddard III and Professor Adri van Duin.

+Attention !!!
+  AA read error may occur depending on the version of lammps.
+In the old version, it was possible even if it was blank, but in the latest version, if 0.0000 is not specified, a read error may occur.
+For example, the files "31_C_TM" and "31_C_TM_MSMPI" in the "gcmc" file.

 Ref.1: http://kiff.vfab.org/
 -------------------------------------------------------------------
 No.1